databricks/spark-training/strata_2013/logging-into-the-cluster.md

 next: overview-of-the-exercises.html
 skip-chapter-toc: true
 ---
+Let's log into the cluster we just set up.
+Select the tab below that corresponds to the operating system you are running to find instructions for SSH-ing into your cluster on EC2.

 <ul class="nav nav-tabs" data-tabs="tabs">
   <li class="active"><a data-toggle="tab" href="#login_linux">Linux, Cygwin, or OS X</a></li>
   <li><a data-toggle="tab" href="#login_windows">Windows</a></li>